Karen Stintz: Political career

 In April 2009, Stintz accused Mayor David Miller of lying during a debate about payroll costs.
 Miller said "I know a group of you went up to see the minister and... asked for a $25,000 grant in order to study political parties in the city of Toronto,".
 Stintz retorted, "I'm actually shocked that you would... so blatantly lie,".
 Stintz later produced a document addressed to Municipal Affairs Minister Jim Watson and titled, Next Steps for the Strong Mayor Model in the Toronto Context.
+However, the document uses phrases such as political parties, party discipline and party labels.
+The document specifically asks for $25,000 to be paid to the Conference Board of Canada to study the options.
 A spokesman for the minister said the request was for a "study of city hall governance that would have included a look at political parties."

 Chair of the Toronto Transit Commission

 In 2010, Stintz was appointed to the position as chair of the Toronto Transit Commission with the support of Mayor Rob Ford.